DelovoyMotiv/anteroslogos/README.md

-a2a.capabilities       Full API documentation geo.audit.request      Single URL audit (requires payment) geo.audit.batch        Parallel processing (max 100 URLs) a2a.ping              Health check a2a.status            System status
+a2a.capabilities       Full API documentation geo.audit.request      Single URL audit (requires payment) geo.audit.batch        Parallel processing (max 100 URLs) a2a.ping               Health check a2a.status             System status a2a.mesh.discover      Find peers by capability a2a.mesh.announce      Broadcast capabilities to mesh a2a.mesh.sync          Sync knowledge graph/models a2a.mesh.health        Mesh network statistics
 ```

 **Error Codes:**